Work: Marille

 Description

-“All designers, even those who deny it, have an obsession, a dream or, better, a kind of perversion, given its impracticability: that of redesigning the archetype of some objects […] Very few have gone for the ultimate monster, especially for Italian designers: redesigning pasta”, Chiara Alessi.
+“All designers, even those who deny it, harbor an obsession, a dream—or perhaps a kind of perversion, given its sheer impracticality: that of redesigning an object’s archetype.
+Yet very few have dared to tackle the ultimate monster, especially for Italian designers: redesigning pasta.” — Chiara Alessi.

-The new shape aroused great curiosity in the press, which dedicated hundreds of articles to it, and also among consumers.
-In our collection we have a brass reproduction (4cm in diameter) of the original bronze die, displayed with dies for bucatini and spaghetti for comparison.
+This avant-garde shape sparked immense curiosity, generating hundreds of articles in the press and captivating consumers.
+The version in this collection is a brass replica (four centimeters in diameter) of the original bronze extrusion die, displayed alongside traditional dies for bucatini and spaghetti for comparison.

 Marille – duration 0:41